-How to Use Your Home Equity Loan to Pay Off Debt
+How to Use Your Home Equity Loan to Pay Off High-Interest Debt

 The good news: you may be able to use your home equity to consolidate debt.
 Let’s take a look at how to determine whether this is the best solution for your financial needs.

 - High-interest debt, such as credit card debt

 - Debt with large payments that take a huge bite out of your cash flow, such as auto loans

 When considering potential solutions, it is important to consider the reasons why you have accumulated a high amount of debt.
 Talk with your Personal Banker.
 If your situation was caused by events beyond your control, then it may make good financial sense to use your house to help you recover.